Granada: Where Moorish Palaces Meet Cave Flamenco and Free Tapas

 The Neighborhood

-Sacromonte rises on the hill opposite the Albayzín, a landscape of whitewashed caves carved into the soft rock.
+Sacromonte rises on the hill opposite the Albayzín, a landscape of whitewashed caves carved into soft rock.
 This is Granada's traditional gitano (Roma) quarter, where flamenco was born and where the community continues to live in cave houses (cuevas) as they have for centuries.

 The area has two distinct characters: the tourist zone near the Camino del Sacromonte, where flamenco shows operate in cave venues, and the residential upper reaches, where locals still live in caves and maintain traditional crafts.